gabisurita/network-labs/setup.md

 Setup
 =====

-## Mininet Wifi
+## Mininet WiFi

 TODO

 ## Working over SSH

-Working on a virtualized user interface is usually annoying for some reasons, like different keymaps and lack of known workspace tools.
+Working on a virtualized user interface is usually annoying for some reasons, like different key maps and lack of known workspace tools.

-### Setup Port Fowarding
+### Setup Port Forwarding

 If you're using a NAT network setup (VirtualBox default), you may need to add a port forwarding entry.

-VirtualBox -> Settings -> Network -> Advanced -> Port Fowarding
+VirtualBox -> Settings -> Network -> Advanced -> Port Forwarding

 Add rule: